-The Sedona Conference Working Group Series ("WGS") was established to pursue indepth study of tipping point issues in the areas of antitrust law, complex litigation, and intellectual property rights.
+The WGS was established to pursue in-depth study of tipping point issues in the areas of antitrust law, complex litigation, and intellectual property rights.
 It represents the evolution of The Sedona Conference from a forum for advanced dialogue to an open think tank confronting some of the most challenging issues faced by our legal system today.

-A Sedona Working Group is formed to create principles, guidelines, best practices, or other commentaries designed to be of immediate benefit to the bench and bar and to move the law forward in a reasoned and just way.
-Working Group output, when complete, is then put through a peer review process involving members of the entire Working Group Series including-where possible-critique at one of our regular season conferences, resulting in authoritative, meaningful and balanced final commentaries for publication and distribution.
+A Sedona Working Group is created when a "tipping point" issue in the law is identified, and it has been determined that the bench and bar would benefit from neutral, nonpartisan principles, guidelines, best practices, or other commentaries.
+Working Group drafts are subjected to a peer review process involving members of the entire Working Group Series including when possible-dialogue at one of our regular season conferences, resulting in authoritative, meaningful, and balanced final commentaries for publication and distribution.